-To attend these workshops, you will need to commit to 2 half days online and complete a few simple forms about yourself prior to Workshop 1, undertake an hour or so preparation activity prior to workshop 1 and carry out assembly activity of evidence during the week period between the workshop sessions.
+To attend these workshops, you will need to commit to 1 day in-person and one half-day online and complete a few simple forms about yourself prior to Workshop 1, undertake an hour or so preparation activity prior to workshop 1 and carry out assembly activity of evidence during the week period between the workshop sessions.

 Terms & Conditions